mist64/cbmbus_doc/Commodore Peripheral Bus.md

 	* SAME: any device can send data to any set of devices (one-to-many)
 	* SAME: channels
-	* timing based on min/max delays, not strict implicit clock (like RS-232), can be implemented in software -> 3 wires total
+	* timing based on min/max delays, not strict implicit clock (like RS-232), can be implemented in software
+	* no way to do full asynchrounous (all handshake) with just 2 wires, timing requirements!
+	-> 3 wires total
 	-> one dedicated controller